 This is part of a project to make a slip-casting mold for a coffee mug.
+This is a prototype, without natches.
 In the slicer, I split the print into two pieces 22mm up from the base.
 This enabled doing the bottom section right side up and the top one upside down.
 That drastically cut the amount of printed support generated (and thus printing time).
 I scotch-taped the two halves together and filled it with plaster to produce a rigid block mold.
 The two halves fit so precisely it is difficult to tell where they join.
-The big benefit of printing it upright like this is that the all-important front face is very flat (there is some warpage on other parts but that does not matter).
+The big benefit of printing it upright like this is that the all-important front face is flatter (there is some warpage on other parts but that does not matter).

 Coffee Mug Slip Casting Mold via 3D Printing